onosproject/onos-uenib/docs/api-go.md

 response, err := client.GetUE(ctx, &uenib.GetUERequest{ID: ueID, AspectTypes: aspectTypes})
 ```

-_Note: The following has not yet been implemented!_

 To return all aspects associated with a UE, simply omit the `AspectTypes` from the request:
 ```go